Puncture resistant boots, steel vs. fabric midsoles

 Safety footwear and its protective grade is best chosen after evaluation (risk assessment) of the potential dangers in the work environment.
 The footwear should always be used as a last resort, it is the final line of defense against hazards, after all other reasonable or practical measures have been taken to manage the risks of the workplace.
 Impact, compression and puncture are the most common types of foot injury.

-Common dangers are related to the kind of materials that are handled by the worker, risks of objects falling on or rolling over the feet, blades that might cut the top of the feet, or sharp objects that could penetrate the outsole of the shoe.
+Common dangers are related to the kind of materials that are handled by the worker, risks of objects falling on or rolling over the feet or sharp objects that could penetrate the outsole of the shoe.

 Below we are going a little deeper into puncture resistant boots and the differences between steel midsoles and woven fabric midsoles in puncture resistant boots.